What are the techniques most likely to work when it comes to learning something?

 4. Keep questioning.
 This involves challenging ourselves to explain why something we’ve learned is actually the case.

-This works because of a process known as assimilation, a cognitive process that manages how we incorporate new information into our prior knowledge.
+It works because of a process known as assimilation, a cognitive process that manages how we incorporate new information into our prior knowledge.

 5. Teach ourselves, or others.
 It’s claimed that the best way to learn something is to teach it; this simply involves explaining to ourselves what we’ve just learned – another form of assimilation.
-It’s also why your coach might, at times, ask you to present and teach a particular topic in your Study Group sessions to other learners.
+It’s also why your coach might, at times, ask you to present and teach a particular topic in your study group sessions to other learners.